Grappling hold: Pinning hold

 A pinning hold (also known as a hold down and in Japanese as osaekomi-waza, 抑え込み技, "pinning technique") is a general grappling hold used in ground fighting that is aimed to subdue by exerting superior control over an opponent and pinning the opponent to the ground.
 Pinning holds where both of the opponent's shoulders touch the ground are considered winning conditions in several combat sports.

 An effective pinning hold is a winning condition in many styles of wrestling, and is known as simply a "pin".
-Pinning holds maintained for 20 seconds are also a winning condition in Judo.
+Pinning holds maintained for 20 seconds are also a winning condition in judo.
 Pinning holds are also used in submission wrestling and mixed martial arts, even though the pinning hold itself is not a winning condition.
 The holds can be used to rest while the opponent tries to escape, to control the opponent while striking, a tactic known as ground and pound, or to control an opponent from striking by pinning them to the ground, also known as lay and pray.

 Submission hold

 In combat sports a submission hold (colloquially referred to as a "submission") is a grappling hold that is applied with the purpose of forcing an opponent to submit out of either extreme pain or fear of injury.
 Submission holds are used primarily in ground fighting and can be separated into constrictions (chokeholds, compression locks, suffocation locks) and manipulations (joint locks, leverages, pain compliance holds).
-When used, these techniques may cause dislocation, torn ligaments, bone fractures, unconsciousness, or even death.
+When incorrectly used, these techniques may cause dislocation, torn ligaments, bone fractures, unconsciousness, or even death.

 Common combat sports featuring submission holds are: